Safety at Lyric

 Frequently asked questions

-How do I share my proof of vaccination?
+How do I share my proof of vaccination and booster?

 You will be required to show a valid photo ID and proof of vaccination upon entering Lyric Opera House.
 There are two ways to show proof of vaccination.

 Bindle mobile phone app: Bindle is a secure wallet for your health records and an easy way to privately share your COVID vaccination status with others.
 Download the free Bindle app or visit joinbindle.com, and follow the easy, guided sign-up process to securely store a valid photo ID and your Covid-19 vaccination certification.